Set in a private 51,000 acre wildlife reserve in the Southern Serengeti

 Safari Game drives, Night Safari game drives, Safari walks, Sundowners above the gorge, breakfast in the Savannah, lunch on the sandbanks, evening meals under the stars

-Natural habitat: This new Texan-owned lodge feels like stepping into a friend's vacation home - a friend with the very best taste (and buckets of cash).
+Natural habitat: This new Texan-owned lodge feels like stepping into a friend's holiday home - a friend with the very best taste (and buckets of cash).
 Eight airy tents up on stilts, refreshingly anti-bling and with riverine views from every balcony.

 Nocturnal activity: Air-conditioning is as silent as a leopard in the grass, while cashmere throws and skin-covered chairs impart the heft of old-fashioned class.